solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 5\.
 In the "feldspar (?)" mineral Mr. Rzehak sees several inclusions with longitudinally arranged rows: he therefore concludes that "obviously" such inclusions in the chondrite minerals have been mistaken for "perforations".

 6\.
-Hailstones also occur that posses structures similar to that of the chondrites.
+Hailstones also occur that possess structures similar to that of the chondrites.
 (Gümbel.)

 What is further argued is only criticism of conclusions, which I leave aside because if my facts are correct then this criticism falls by itself.